ChristianJoudon/ChristianJoudon.github.io/projects/CharacterDictionary.md

 # Conclusion

 This script integrates web scraping and NLP tools to offer an automated approach to screenplay analysis.
 By extracting dialogues and identifying keywords, it provides insights into a character's linguistic patterns and recurrent themes.
 A valuable tool for screenwriters, linguists, and film analysts, offering a fresh, computational perspective to cinematic texts.
+## Access the Code

+The core implementation of this project can be found in our [main Python file](projects/ParsingScripts.py).